Compass card (British Columbia): History

 SkyTrain and SeaBus were barrier-free at their inception.
 BC Transit, and later TransLink, took the position that the barrier-free proof of payment system was more effective than having fare gates or turnstiles.
 In the early 2000s, they estimated a five percent fare evasion rate on SkyTrain, or approximately $2 million or less per year.
 Fare checks and fines issued inside Fare Paid Zones kept the rates at that level.
 Since the staff conducting the checks – SkyTrain attendants and transit police – would still be required even with physical fare barriers, maintaining a barrier fare system would be more costly than the barrier-free option.

 In late 2007, the provincial Minister of Transportation, Kevin Falcon, announced interest in the installation of an access-controlled fare system.

-In March 2008, Ken Dobell, a lobbyist for Cubic Corporation, started talks with Minister Falcon with the intention of selling technology to TransLink.
-Dobell, B.C.
-Premier Gordon Campbell's former deputy minister, had just been found guilty of breaching the Lobbyists Registration Act.
+In March 2008, Ken Dobell, a lobbyist for Cubic Corporation, started talks with Falcon with the intention of selling technology to TransLink.
+Dobell, BC premier Gordon Campbell's former deputy minister and previously the first CEO of TransLink, had just been found guilty of breaching the Lobbyists Registration Act.

 In April 2009, the Office of the Premier, the Government of Canada, and TransLink announced the implementation of fare gates and smart cards.

-The $194-million system was rolled out in November 2015; TransLink estimates it saves $2million a year in fare evasion.
+In 2010, TransLink held a contest to decide the name of the smart card system.
+The contest received 56,000 entries with 14,000 unique names.
+The four finalists from the public contest were Otter, Umbrella, Compass, and George (named after George Vancouver).
+In January 2011, TransLink ran an online poll where participants could vote between the names Compass, TPass, and Starfish, with the latter two being introduced by TransLink.
+Compass was announced as the winner on March 31, 2011.

+In September 2013, the Compass card system underwent a 3-week beta test phase to evaluate its functionality and user-friendliness.
+Selected beta testers received a Compass card loaded with $100 that could be tapped in and out, but these were not considered a valid payment of one's fare.
+As a result, testers were required to carry an additional valid FareSaver ticket.

+The Compass Card system was launched in August 2015 as part of an initial transition phase.
+During this transition phase, users could still purchase and use FareSaver tickets, with fare gates at SeaBus and SkyTrain stations remaining opened.
+Initially, users were required to tap their card upon exiting a bus to track the number of fare zones travelled.
+However, in October 2015, buses were designated as a single fare zone, eliminating the need for a tap-out system on buses—a change that, while initially temporary, became permanent.

+In late October 2015, cards became available from Compass vending machines at London Drugs stores.
+The transition phase ended on April 4, 2016, with fare gates closing and Compass cards being required to enter Seabus and SkyTrain stations.

-In August 2022, TransLink announced they were working on allowing of Compass cards to be stored in digital wallets; however, they noted the feature could take years to implement.
+In August 2022, TransLink announced they were working on allowing Compass cards to be stored in digital wallets; however, they noted the feature could take years to implement.

-Compass wristbands

-TransLink rolled out Compass wristbands on December 3, 2018.
-These wristbands function the same as Compass cards.
-Initially 1000 blue adult wristbands and 1000 orange concession wristbands were made available to the public; they sold out in two hours.
-A batch of 10,000 wristbands arrived in February 2019.

-Compass Mini

-TransLink unveiled the Compass Mini in December 2019, a smaller version of the Compass card that fits on a keyring.
-There were 5000 adult Mini cards and 2500 concession Mini cards available when they were first released.

-Compass Mini-Train

-TransLink released the Compass Mini-Train in December 2022, which is shaped as a small train model and lights up when tapped.
-3000 adult and 2000 concession passes were released.